 “If you feel you have to give something to everyone, you’ll be tempted to scrimp on quality to cover the cost of the high quantity.
 Better to spend more on an impactful item for only your best prospects.”

 Up on the Curata Blog, a content marketing software Company, is an infographic which nicely displays 7 attributes and 8 categories of tchotchkes.
-A great guide when brainstorming what items to give away at a Conference.
+It’s a great guide when brainstorming what items to give away at a Conference.

 Need some tangible gift ideas?
 Check out some of my favorite creative event swag on my Pinterest board.For the next three weeks of December, inspired by this season of gift giving, I am going to post some of my favorite giveaways beyond the old faithful pen.